St. Isaacs Cathedral (by metro)

 An excursion as almight as the building it's set in

-Travel like a true Russian and experience the impressive Metro of St. Petersburg to reach all the most important parts of the city before reaching the stunning St. Isaac’s Cathedral and starting your Cathedral tour.
+Travel like a true Russian and experience the impressive Metro of St. Petersburg to reach the stunning St. Isaac’s Cathedral where your Cathedral tour will start.

 St. Isaac’s Cathedral is one of the most stunning pieces of religious architecture in Russia.
 Its dome is the fourth largest in the world after St. Peter’s in Rome, St Paul’s in London and Santa Maria del Fiore in Florence.
 Situated next to the River Neva, the Cathedral is stunning in both its exterior, interior and surroundings.